 Amtrak allows you to bring food and drink aboard the train, but you can only consume what you obtained at your seat, not in the cafe.

 While you can bring alcohol on the train, consuming it is prohibited.
-If you are caught drinking your alcohol or causing a disturbance, the train’s conductors may remove you.
+If you drink alcohol not bought on the train or cause a disturbance, the train conductors may remove you.

 Add on’s